First, what we don't accept:

 - Blogs with substantial high-quality content aimed to provide sex education, personal experiences or erotica.
 We will consider other types of content on a case-by-case basis based on whether it seems useful to its target audience in terms of their sexual exploration, education and entertainment.

 We have hundreds of blogs in our Directory and receive dozens of applications every month.
 That means we can't catch everything!
 See something you don't think should be in the Sex Blogger Directory?
 Send us a note.

 In building out our system, we went to a number of outside data services.
-These are listed at the top of the page for our directory of top sex blogs, but here is a screen shot.
+These metrics are listed alongside each blog in the Directory.

 - MozRank: MozRank estimates the popularity a site will have in the search engines.
 It is based on a number of factors, and is closely correlated to search rankings.
 (Get more info here)